koto-moya/MNIST/notes.md

 #### Note: SGD and Mini-batches

 We obviously want good performance during training which means thinking about speed.
-We can't use the entire dataset everytime we train, it would take too long.
+We can't use the entire dataset every time we train, it would take too long.
 We also can't update one weight at a time, this is imprecise as we would be using limited information causing the gradient to be unstable.
 You could imagine some data points having extreme gradients, but get averaged out when grouped with other data points.

 What do we do?
 We compromise.
 We create mini-batches based on a *batch size* we determine before training.
 The *batch size* determines the number of data points are used per *epoch*